-The Student Affairs Committee is organizing a Silent Auction this year!
-We hope that you will join us in this fun event to raise money to support the activities of the Student Affairs Committee.
+The AOS Student Affairs Committee is organizing a Silent Auction this year!
+We hope that you will join us in this fun event to raise money that helps to support student participation in the annual meeting.
+Use the form below to let us know what you will be bringing.

 How it Works

-We are gratefully accepting items donated from conference attendees for the Silent Auction.
+We are gratefully accepting items from conference attendees for the Silent Auction.
 The conference registration form includes a field to indicate whether or not you will donate item(s) to the Silent Auction.
-If you decide to donate after you’ve registered, please contact Kristen Rosamond (kristenrosamond@gmail.com) and Lan-Nhi Phung (lphung@ur.rochester.edu) to confirm that we can accept your item(s) for the auction.
+If you decide to donate after you’ve registered, please email Angela Brierly (abrierly2[at]huskers.unl.edu) and cc: Akshiti Bhat (akshitibhat[at]umass.edu) to confirm that we can accept your item(s) for the auction.

-We will collect donations in the poster hall until 12:00 p.m. (noon, MT) on Wednesday, 2 October.
-Bidding will be open during Wednesday night’s poster session and all day—8:30 a.m. to 8:00 p.m.—on Thursday.
-Winning bidders will be contacted directly and will pay for and pick up their prizes at the auction table on Friday during the coffee breaks or poster session.
-Winners must be present on Friday to pick up their item or have someone else pick up the item for them.
+We will collect donations at the registration desk from 12:00 p.m.–5:00 p.m. on Monday, 3 August.
+Attendees can browse and bid on auction items in the poster hall from 5:00 p.m.–9:00 p.m. on Tuesday and Wednesday, 4 and 5 August.
+Winning bidders will be contacted directly and will pay for and pick up their items at the auction table on Thursday, beginning at 10:00 a.m.
+Winners must be present on Thursday to pick up their item or have someone else pick up the item for them.

-Items and bid sheets will be laid out on tables in time for Wednesday’s poster session, when people will begin to pass by and write their bids on the sheets.
+Items and bid sheets will be laid out on tables starting at 5:00 p.m. on Tuesday, 4 August in the Poster Hall so people can pass by and write their bids on the sheets.
 Thus, the price for each item will creep up, with tensions and friendly rivalries developing over the most-wanted items.
 The finale will bring a flurry of bidding as people vie to outbid their rivals for their desired items.
-At the close of bidding on Thursday, the highest bidder on the bid sheet is the winner, and they get to purchase the item.
+At the close of bidding on Wednesday, 5 August sharply at 9:00 p.m., the highest bidder on the bid sheet is the winner, and they get to purchase the item.

 What to Contribute